Melissa Stangl releases first book on consciousness

 I didn’t have a specific number in mind as I wasn’t sure how much was even feasible for me to expect.
-But one of the things I’m most grateful to my work with the plants for is the amazingly beautiful community that’s been building around it.
-When I reached out to my tribe, I was overwhelmed by the love and support I received from them.
+But one of the things I’m most grateful for in my work with the plants is the amazingly beautiful community that’s been building around it.
+When I reached out to my very small tribe, I was overwhelmed by the love and support I received from them.

 Q: How much time did this process take you?
 On a daily basis?

-If I’m honest, the proposal itself (outline, sample chapter, audience/market analysis, promotion strategy, competition research, video, etc.) was done in concentrated chunks, probably about 50 to 60 hours in total for the writing of it.
-Writing personal messages to almost anyone I knew who might have an interest in supporting the campaign took quite a few more hours, maybe another 40, but it’s hard to say.
+If I’m honest, the proposal itself (outline, sample chapter, audience/market analysis, promotion strategy, competition research, video, etc.) was done in concentrated chunks.
+Writing personal messages to almost anyone I knew who might have an interest in supporting the campaign took quite a few more hours, maybe 5–6 hours per week.
 The cool thing is that I got back in touch with many old friends as a result!

 Q: What was the biggest challenge in the publishing process?

-Well, it hasn’t been published yet, but so far, the biggest challenge is synthesizing and distilling the vast amount of research that’s out there now!
+The biggest challenge is synthesizing and distilling the vast amount of research that’s out there now.

 Q: What do you envision as the next step for you and your book?

-Finish writing it!
-Haha.
-Once it’s out there though, my hope is that it will provide opportunities to raise awareness and better understand the role of consciousness in physical health, where psychoactive medicines and spiritual practices fit, and how can we use these findings to achieve overall well-being.
+Once it’s out there, my hope is that it will provide opportunities to raise awareness and better understand the role of consciousness in physical health, where psychoactive medicines and spiritual practices fit, and how can we use these findings to achieve overall well-being.

 Q: Are you happy you chose Publishizer?

 Oh yes!
-Everyone who works there, especially Guy and Lee, have been extremely helpful, supportive, and professional throughout the entire process.
+Everyone who works there has been extremely helpful, supportive, and professional throughout the entire process.
 They’ve answered any questions I have, helped me hone in on choosing a publisher, and the platform itself ensures a high quality and cohesive proposal, audience, and publisher interaction.
-No complaints here!